KognitionAI/pilecv4j/README.md

 ### Defining The Source of Media Data

-A `StreamContext` needs exactly one source of media data.
+A `MediaContext` needs exactly one source of media data.
 There are two supported types of media data sources.

-The first is a simple URI based data source which is defined through `StreamContext.createMediaDataSource(String)`.
+The first is a simple URI based data source which is defined through `MediaContext.source(String)`.
 This is the same as the `-i` option passed to the `ffmpeg` command line.

 ``` java
     try (final MediaContext sctx = Ffmpeg.createMediaContext()